Japan Special Fund

 What kind of activities are eligible for grants?

-The Japan Special Fund supports project preparatory, capacity development, policy and advisory, and research and development technical assistance.
+JSF supports project preparatory, capacity development, policy development, policy and advisory, and research and development technical assistance grants.

 Who is eligible to receive grants?

 All ADB DMCs are eligible for grants.